Philadelphia Phillies vs Atlanta Braves Same Game Parlay Picks With $1000 MLB Betting Promo Code

-We have a NLDS Game 1 this afternoon when the Philadelphia Phillies meet the Atlanta Braves.
-Philadelphia expects for righty Ranger Suarez to make the start, while southpaw Max Fried is the Braves probable starter for this 1:07 pm ET contest.
+We have a NLDS Game 2 tonight when the Philadelphia Phillies meet the Atlanta Braves.
+Philadelphia will send righty Zach Wheeler to the hill, while Kyle Wright is the Braves probable starter for this 4.35 pm ET contest.

-We have three plays you can use towards a Phillies-Braves same game parlay at Betonline and our three picks could net you $7500.00 from the $1000 MLB free bet which you can claim below.
+We have three plays you can use towards a Phillies-Braves same game parlay at BetOnline and our three picks could net you $5250.00 from the $1000 MLB free bet which you can claim below.

 Philadelphia Phillies vs Atlanta Braves SGP Parlay Same Game Parlay Betting Picks